 - b.
 Enter privileged EXEC mode with the enable command.
 Enter class for the password. - c.
 Issue the show run command to see the additional security-related configuration commands that are inserted by the ASA. - d.
-Issue the copy run start command to capture the additional security-related commands in the startup-config file.
+Issue the write memory command to capture the additional security-related commands in the startupconfig file.